rsmod/rsmod/docs/quirks.md

 `Region.normal[...]` will resolve to the last one of these registered zones.
 Since regions register zones column by column, from bottom to top, this means the zone closest to the north-east boundary takes precedence.
+- Zone update processing occurs in a fixed order, from the bottom-left build area zone to the top-right zone.
+This means all `ZoneProt` updates are sent in a predictable order, rather than in the order the updates occurred.
+For example, if `zone(0, 1, 0)` receives a `soundarea` update first and `zone(0, 0, 0)` receives one afterward, the latter will still be sent first due to fixed iteration order; whereas the official game would send `zone(0, 1, 0)` first since it was the earliest update.

 ## Types
 ```